 Diana has been with TAPS since 2013 and after a trip to Kabul, Afghanistan, had the vision to create a program that would allow TAPS to create meaningful opportunities for the families of the fallen through sports.
-This led to the creation of teams4taps and partnerships with more than 150 sports teams across the country.
+This led to the creation of teams4taps and partnerships with more than 200 sports teams across the country.
 Diana also builds international strategic partnerships and oversees Stars4TAPS, the TAPS entertainment program.
-She has worked in the nonprofit world for nearly 20 years in marketing, communications, and partnership development; prior to that, she worked in television news.
+She has worked in the nonprofit world for more than 20 years in marketing, communications, and partnership development; prior to that, she worked in television news.
 She attended American University and resides in Washington, D.C. with her husband and daughter.

 Kim Ruocco develops comprehensive, peer-based programs that offer comfort and care to all those who are grieving the loss of a service member to suicide.
 Kim also provides suicide prevention education and is an internationally renowned speaker, providing trainings to both military and civilian audiences.
 Kim is a military widow; her husband, Marine Major John Ruocco, was a decorated Marine Cobra helicopter pilot who died by suicide in 2005 while preparing for a second Iraq combat deployment.
 She holds a bachelor's degree in Human Services and a master’s degree in Clinical Social Work.